Applying for BFI National Lottery Development funding

 Get in touch with the team if you’re unsure whether you are eligible to apply for this funding: developmentcoordinator@bfi.org.uk.

-Development costs can vary significantly from project-to-project and are dependent on the type of project and stage of production.
-If you have overestimated costs we will ask you to reduce them as a condition to offering our funding, so where possible you should not enter into any deal negotiations or contracts prior to discussion with the BFI.
+Development costs can vary significantly from project-to-project and are dependent on the type of project and stage of development.
+If you have overestimated costs, we will ask you to reduce them as a condition of funding, so where possible you should not complete any deal negotiations or enter into contracts prior to discussion with the BFI.

 Stages of funding

 We award development funding in stages.
-Typically a stage will involve writing steps and see the project move through a draft and a set of revisions.
+Typically, a stage will involve script writing steps and associated costs.
 Stages are normally broken down as:

-Where your project is already part-developed then our first stage could be your third draft or polish and pre-production stage (but will be labelled as BFI stage one).
-We may decide to fund the production of a pilot (see below) which could be a single stage or undertaken within and alongside a writing stage.
+Where your project is already in development then our first stage could be your third draft or polish and pre-production stage but will be labelled as BFI stage one.
+We may decide to fund the production of a pilot which could be a single stage or undertaken within and alongside a writing stage.

 Sometimes we are asked to co-develop alongside other funders.
 This does not mean that costs can be increased or doubled, particularly in relation to capped line items, as we are only likely to fund a proportion of the capped costs where there is co-finance (reducing the request to BFI and the co-financier rather than increasing the overall costs of development).

 We may invite a project to apply for an additional stage once the previous stage is completed.
-Please see Additional development funding.
+See Appendix B: Additional development funding for more information.

 Eligible costs

 You will need to provide a budget as part of your application.
+See appendix A for eligible costs.
 Any award made by the BFI is recoupable (alongside other development expenditure) from the production budget of the first film (or television programme) based on the screenplay.
 It is important therefore to ensure that such costs will be affordable within the production budget.
-Fees paid during development to each of the producer, writer and director should always be an advance against (rather than in addition to) the fees that they will receive from the production budget of the film (if made).

 Ineligible costs